If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |département: 69, Rhône|

-Lyon is situated at an altitude of 173 m at the conflunce of the rivers Rhône and Saône.
+Lyon is situated at an elevation of 173 m at the conflunce of the rivers Rhône and Saône.
 Lyon is the préfecture (capital) of the département Rhône, and also the capital of the région Rhône-Alpes.
 The municipality has a population of about 472,300 (2006).
 Together with its suburbs and satellite towns, Lyon forms the second-largest metropolitan area in France after that of Paris, with the population of its urban area estimated to be 1,783,400 and that of its metropolitan area 4,415,000 (2007).
 The city is known for its historical and architectural landmarks.

 Lyon was founded on the Fourvière hill as a Roman colony in 43 BC on the site of a Gaulish hill-fort settlement called Lug[o]dunon, from the Celtic god Lugus ('Light', cognate with Old Irish Lugh, Modern Irish Lú) and dúnon (hill-fort).
 Lyon was first named Lugdunum meaning the "hill of lights" or "the hill of crows".
 Lug was equated by the Romans to Mercury.
 It soon became the capital of Gaul, partly thanks to its convenient location at the convergence of two navigable rivers, and quickly became the main city of Gaul.
 Two emperors were born in this city: Claudius and Caracalla.
 Today, the archbishop of Lyon is still referred to as "le primat des Gaules" and the city often referred to as the "capitale des Gaules".
 The Christians in Lyon were persecuted for their religion under the reigns of the various Roman emperors, most notably Marcus Aurelius and Septimus Severus.
 Burgundian refugees from the destruction of Worms by Huns in 437 were resettled at Lugdunum, which was formally the capital of the new Burgundian kingdom by 461.
 In 843, by the Treaty of Verdun, Lyon, with the country beyond the Saône, went to Lothar (Lothaire) I, and later became a part of the Kingdom of Arles.
 Lyon only came under French control in the fourteenth century.
 The fairs in Lyon, the invention of Italian merchants, made it the economic countinghouse of France in the late 15th century.
 When international banking moved to Genoa, then Amsterdam, Lyon simply became the banking centre of France.
 During the Renaissance, the city developed with the silk trade.
 Lyon was a scene of mass violence against Huguenots in the St. Bartholomew's Day Massacres in 1572.
 During the French Revolution, Lyon rose up against the National Convention and supported the Girondins.
 Thanks to the silk trade, Lyon became an important industrial town during the 19th century.
 Lyon was a centre for the occupying German forces and also a stronghold of resistance during World War II, and the city is now home to a resistance museum.
 Since 1998 Lyon is listed as a UNESCO World Heritage Site (see list of other UNESCO heritage sites depicted on glasses of this collection).
 [Text adapted from http://en.wikipedia.org/wiki/Lyon]